Covid 19 coronavirus: Thousands of students skip NCEA exams after months of lockdown - NZ Herald

 Education Minister Chris Hipkins said the changes to NCEA were intended to give students a fair opportunity to attain the qualification, despite the disruption they had faced.

-"For students who have experienced the most disruption - particularly those in Auckland - UEGs allow them to focus on achieving their best, while ensuring that support is there if they need it," he said.
+"For students who have experienced the most disruption - particularly those in Auckland - UEGs allow them to focus on achieving their best, while ensuring that support is there if they need it.

 "I am confident students who have worked hard throughout the year will get the results they deserve heading into next year - whether that's school or on to further education, training or into work."